ankurjbordoloi/ankurjbordoloi.github.io/PROJECT.md

 8. What kind of experiences excite you? (multi select)
 9. What is your travel budget like? (single select)

+Nav: Identical to index.html and why.html — compass logo + wordmark + nav links.
+Progress bar: Thin 2px gold bar below the nav (separate from nav), disappears on Generate, reappears on restart.

 On Generate:
 - Answers logged to Sheet 2
+- Progress bar hides
 - If user typed destination then switched to "No", destination_name is cleared
-- AI itinerary generated via Worker, markdown stripped, 4-line preview shown
+- AI itinerary generated via Worker, markdown stripped
+- Itinerary shown as paywall-style blur overlay — email input embedded inside glimpse card
 - Send it button disabled until itinerary loads

 On Send it: